Karol Nawrocki: Personal life

 Karol Nawrocki is married to Marta Nawrocka (born in 1986), a graduate of the Faculty of Law and Administration at the University of Gdańsk and an employee of the National Revenue Administration.
 She specialises in the control of the oil industry and combating illegal trade.
-Together, they have two children: a son Antoni and a daughter, Katarzyna.
+Together, they have two children: a son, Antoni and a daughter, Katarzyna.
 They also raised Daniel (born in 2003), Marta Nawrocka's son from a previous relationship.
 The couple married in 2010, and Karol Nawrocki adopted Daniel.
 The pair signed their son, Antoni, out of "health education" classes introduced by the Ministry of National Education under Barbara Nowacka.
+After Nawrocki's election in 2025, he initially moved into the Belweder, but in October of the same year moved to the Presidential Palace.

 Daniel Nawrocki studies at the Faculty of Law and Administration at the University of Gdańsk.
 He is involved in journalism, working for Gazeta Morska and previously for Dziennik Bałtycki.
 In 2023, he was appointed a member of the Youth Sports Council under the Minister of Sport.
-He was also a member of the Youth Council of the City of Gdańsk and now serves as a neighborhood councilor.
+He was also a member of the Youth Council of the City of Gdańsk and now serves as a neighbourhood councillor.
 In 2024, he ran unsuccessfully for a seat on the Gdańsk City Council as a candidate of the Law and Justice party.